- This early UK pressing has a stunning Triple Plus (A+++) side two backed with an excellent Double Plus (A++) side one

 - “…the album on which the Moody Blues discovered drugs and mysticism as a basis for songwriting and came up with a compelling psychedelic creation, filled with songs about Timothy Leary and the astral plane and other psychedelic-era concerns.”

-Achieving just the right balance of Tubey Magical rich-but-not-too-rich “Moody Blues Sound” and transparency is no mean feat.
+Achieving just the right balance of Tubey Magical, rich but not too rich “Moody Blues Sound” is no mean feat.
 You had better be using the real master tape for starters.
 Then you need a pressing with actual extension at the top, a quality rarely found on most imports.
 Finally, good bass definition is essential; it keeps the bottom end from blurring the midrange.
 No domestic copy in our experience has ever had these three qualities, and only the best of the imports manages to combine all three on the same LP.

-Also, for some reason this track tends to not sound nearly as good as those that follow.
+Also, for some reason this track tends not to sound as good as those that follow.
 We never really noticed that effect before but during the shootout it became obvious that the real Moody Magic starts with track two.

 Ride My See-Saw

 This is THE key track for side one.
 The chorus “we’re all searching…” can sound shrill and hard on some copies.
 When it sounds ABSOLUTELY MAGICAL you have a Hot Stamper for side one.

 Legend of a Mind